 The rubber strap linking binding and deck.
 It provides some shock absorption on groomed trails, but at the cost of precision on technical ground.

 This snowshoe is among the more comfortable models in our test.
 The nylon binding strap is woven through several wide plastic parts, which effectively distribute the load and minimize pressure points.
-Additionally, there are two small pieces of foam padding that add to the cush.
+Additionally, two small pieces of foam padding add to the cush.

 Thin foam padding inside the binding adds to the comfort.